linux-surface/kernel/Documentation/driver-api/surface_aggregator/client.rst

 should be enabled, an event ID specifying for which target category and, optionally and depending on the registry used, for which instance ID events should be enabled, and finally, flags describing how the EC will send these events.
+If the specific registry does not enable events by instance ID, the instance ID must be set to zero.
 Additionally, a priority for the respective notifier may be specified, which determines its order in relation to any other notifier registered for the same target category.

 By default, event notifiers will receive all events for the specific target category, regardless of the instance ID specified when registering the